 It is believed that the security vulnerability began in the Starwood Hotels Group central reservation system in 2014, before the group was acquired by Marriott in 2016.
 The ICO's investigation found that "Marriott failed to undertake sufficient due diligence when it bought Starwood and should also have done more to secure its systems", underscoring the importance of undertaking a thorough due diligence process prior to making an acquisition.

 This announcement comes only a day after the ICO notified its intention to impose a record NZ$346.38 million fine on British Airways for a cyber incident which occurred in 2018.
 More information here.

-In a statement this morning, Marriot's CEO Arne Sorenson has expressed Marriot's disappointment with the ICO's proposed fine and has stated that the company intends to contest it.
+In a statement this morning, Marriott's CEO Arne Sorenson has expressed Marriott's disappointment with the ICO's proposed fine and has stated that the company intends to contest it.